 Bleeding Heart Rhizome Planting

-Bleeding heart plants are usually sold as growing container perennials, bare root plants or in packages as tubers.
-As growing container plants, they are already leafed out, may be flowering and you can plant them in the garden
+Bleeding heart plants are usually sold as growing container perennials, bare root plants, or in packages as tubers.
+As growing container plants, they are already leafed out, may be flowering, and you can plant them in the garden whenever you purchase them.
+Bare root bleeding heart and bleeding heart tubers are the dormant roots of the plant.
+They both need to be planted at specific times in order to eventually leaf out and bloom.

 How to Grow Bleeding Heart Tubers